Blogs are composed of two main structures: posts and pages.

 If you would like to edit an existing page, go to Pages > All Pages and click on the Edit link under the page title you want to edit.

 See the editing pages support page for more details.

 Publish Posts to Different Pages

-You do it by sending posts to different pages on your blog by assigning different categories to posts, based on the class or subject, and using a custom menu to create link to the categories from your top navigation.
-When students and parents click on their category they’re taken to all the posts for that class or subject.
+You can send posts to different pages on your blog by assigning different categories to posts, based on the class or subject, and using a custom menu to create link to the categories from your top navigation.
+When site visitors click on the category in the top navigation they’re taken to all the posts assigned that category.